-More details about General Education requirements are outlined in the Overview of Requirements for an Undergraduate Degree
+More details about general education requirements are outlined in the UW overview of undergraduate degree requirements.

 In addition to the above listed general education requirements and major coursework, students take elective courses across the curriculum to supplement their education.
 The number of elective credits varies from student to student depending on variations in course of study.
 Students must take at least as many electives as complete the difference between general education requirements, major requirements, and the 180 credit minimum to graduate from the UW.

 Satisfactory progress requirement for students accepted to the Bachelor of Design

 Certain levels of academic and studio performance are required to continue in good standing in the Design majors.

 - Classes in the design curriculum are sequenced.
 Students must complete all design classes offered each quarter since those classes are the prerequisites for classes offered in subsequent quarters.